Wine supper: The Gilbert Scott and Langmeil Winery culinary journey

-When there is a stand-out dish and a stand-out wine giving birth to a perfect combination of flavours and sensory perceptions, you have to be satisfied about your meal.
+When a stand-out dish and a stand-out wine partner up to create the perfect combination of rich flavours and sensory delights, you have to be satisfied with your meal.

 The intention was no doubt to prove the versatility of the range proposed by the Langmeil Winery, with very high peaks but also some not entirely negligible lows: the intention was respectable, the outcome debatable.

 A mélange of finger food opened the evening, paired with a 2011 dry riesling from Eden Valley.
 Whereas the tiny focaccias were delicious, the wine was lacking both minerality and fruitiness, the two main characteristics of a good riesling.
-Surely easy to drink and pleasant for an unselective palate, the lack of character is a flaw for high-end wines.
+Though the bottle was easy to drink and pleasant for an unselective palate, the lack of character was a clear flaw in such a high-end wine.

 The first course was a kedgeree with smoked eel, smoked haddock, boiled egg and pearl barley standing in for the rice.
-I am not a big fan of dishes where each ingredient’s flavour is hard to discern, however, it has to be acknowledged that the texture and balance of Wareing’s version is rather uncommon.
+I am not a big fan of dishes where each ingredient’s flavour is hard to discern, but it has to be acknowledged that the texture and balance of Wareing’s version were rather unique.
 The pairing for the dish was another white wine from Eden Valley, a 2010 chardonnay.

-As much as the selection so far confirmed how Australia is a difficult territory for fine white wines, the forthcoming red ones denoted an incredible mastery of full-bodied red varieties.
+As much as the selection had so far confirmed how Australia is a difficult territory for fine white wines, the forthcoming reds denoted an incredible mastery of full-bodied red varieties.

-The confit shoulder of lamb is hard to describe: juicy, delicate but rich of those mouth-filling traits that only a perfectly braised meat carries.
+The confit shoulder of lamb is hard to describe: it was juicy and delicate, but full of those mouth-filling traits that only a perfectly braised meat carries.
 Not only the was the course perfect, but also the wines.
-The 2009 Valley Floor Shiraz with its full, thoroughly oaky, chocolatey flavour and cherry finish, and the 2009 Orphan Bank more elegant, spicy and with a raspberry aftertaste – due to the higher use of French oak than American.
+The 2009 Valley Floor Shiraz – with its full, thoroughly oaky, chocolatey flavour and cherry finish – and the 2009 Orphan Bank –more elegant, spicy and carrying a raspberry aftertaste due to the higher ratio of French oak to American.
 The combination of the lamb and the two Shiraz wines was absolutely sublime.

-It was a night of quality, with some really good food and some really good wine, but not many surprises: Wareing shines with classic dishes and Langmeil with full-bodied red bottles.
+It was a night of quality, with some really good food and some really good wine, but not many surprises: Wareing shines with classic dishes and Langmeil with full-bodied reds.